PaperPrototype/Intro-Coding-and-Computers/1 - Pyxel/Lecture/english.md

 Game()
 ```

 "Making" an object looks like running a function.
-There is a funciton that gets called automatically when we "make" a new object.
+There is a function that gets called automatically when we "make" a new object called `__init__` (I don't know why they have the double underscore in the name, but hey, thats just how it is).

-Change your cade and add the `__init__` funtion (I don't know why they have the double underscore in the name, but hey, thats just how it is).
+Add the `__init__` function to our object.

 ```py
 import pyxel